se4ai/se4ai.github.io/docs/heuristics.md

    - Feature subset section, Kohavi, 1997,
    - Back doors, Williams, 2002
    - Active learning: many people (2000+)

+The best thing to do with most data is to throw it away
+   - Ignore small trivial differences in numerics (discretiation).
+   - Ignore dull columns (feature selection)
+   - Ignore dull ranges (range selection)
+   - Ignore repeated rows (instance selection)

 - Zach's law: start as you mean to go on